 Special Admissions Requirements

-SAT or ACT scores are strongly advised for applicants applying within two years of high school graduation.
-A minimum 2.0 GPA in math/science is required in order to be considered for admission in the major.
 Acceptance into this competitive major is based on an admissions ranking process.
 To view acceptance criteria, testing requirements, performance expectations, and the admissions ranking system, consult the detailed special admissions information.
+Candidates for the Dental Hygiene program must possess the Technical Standards required of a dental hygienist.

 Students must earn a minimum grade of 'C' in each aspect of their dental hygiene courses.
 Failure to do so will result in termination from the major.